 Some amazing viewing routes, nearest gates, and highlights:

 Hence, there is the South West.
-Malelane Gateconnects to routes that lead from the Malelane Gate, which connects visitors to a number of rest camps and some good viewing spots.
-Viewing loops like Berg-en-Dal Loop has the highest rainfall in Kruger and a large diversity of plant life, including the Zulu milkberry and the Cape chestnut among others.
+Malelane Gate connects to routes that lead from the Malelane Gate, which connects visitors to a number of rest camps and some good viewing spots.
+Viewing loops like Berg-en-Dal Loop has the highest rainfall in Kruger and a large diversity of plant life, including the Zulu mulberry and the Cape chestnut among others.

 Phabeni Gate is located between Numbi Gate and Paul Kruger Gate, it is the best way to get into Skukuza from Gauteng.

 The open grasslands in Satara offer sighting of Kruger’s biggest herds of grazers, Lion, and Hyena.
-In the east side of the park.
+On the east side of the park.

 Phalaborwa Gate is considered the north of the part and this region is very different from the southern Kruger.
 From Mopani to Masorini, Wild Dog is common in the western Mopaneveld between the Olifants and Letaba Rivers.
 These animals prefer to roam the more marginal plains to avoid the Lion dominated central plains.
 On the Mopani Camp Routes, Lion Cheetah would be seen occasionally with Elephant and Buffalo being the most common animals spotted.
 Shingwedzi is dominated by Nyala, Kudu, and Giraffe with Lion and Leopard actively in the floodplain woodland because of the high diversity of prey.